 The Fog was John Carpenter’s first film with a modest budget (ie. more than a million dollars) and the backing of a studio.
 It is one where Carpenter is clearly torn between the pressure to create another Halloween and the desire to do something different.
 While The Fog is not quite up there with Halloween, Carpenter manages to pull off some great individual fingernail-biting moments – Jamie Lee Curtis in a truck that is skidding in the mud as the ghostly seamen close in around it, people hiding as the ghosts batter at their doors; and an extremely tense climax with the seamen chasing Adrienne Barbeau across the roof of a lighthouse.

-Carpenter also creates a number of hauntingly otherworldly images – of the glowing fog moving across the bay, and especially the image of the ghost ship appearing out of the fog, passing the fishing boat silently by as though it was ship carved out of ice and all lit up.
+Carpenter says that he was inspired by a trip to England and a visit to Stonehenge, seeing it rising out of the mists.
+Carpenter creates a number of hauntingly otherworldly images – of the glowing fog moving across the bay, and especially the image of the ghost ship appearing out of the fog, passing the fishing boat silently by as though it was ship carved out of ice and all lit up.
 Carpenter sets the initial scene perfectly with the framing device of a campfire tale about the story of the Elizabeth Dane being told by old seadog John Houseman, which pulls away just as the town bells strike midnight and things start happening of their own accord – car alarms going off, glass breaking, dogs barking.
 Carpenter also delivers another of his eerily haunting scores.

 On the other hand, John Carpenter never fully winds The Fog up with the same seat-edge tension of Halloween.
 There is never the same sense that Halloween had of something potentially lurking in every corner of the frame and likely to pop-up with a big ‘boo’ at any moment.
 While The Fog is a film that delivers some very tense and eerie moments, it is never one where John Carpenter is engaged in a single-minded series of games with the audience.

 The ghosts seem like B-movie zombies without much individual presence.
-These may well have owed their inspiration to the zombies in Amando De Ossario’s Blind Dead series, in particular Horror of the Zombies (1974), the second entry, which was set aboard a ghostly galleon.
+These may well have owed their inspiration to the zombies in Amando De Ossorio’s Blind Dead films, in particular The Ghost Galleon (1974), the third film in the series, which was set aboard a ghostly galleon.
 In the documentary In Search of Darkness: A Journey Into Iconic ’80s Horror (2019), Carpenter states that the fog was inspired by a trip to Stonehenge on a misty morning.

 Moreover, The Fog is a film that exists only in terms of the scares that John Carpenter provides but feels as though it is built on a network of swiss cheese logic when one looks underneath in any way.
 If the seamen have returned to kill the ancestors of those who were responsible for their deaths, why do they kill a stack of innocent victims as well?
 What causes the bodies of the slaughtered fishing boat crew to turn up as though they have been underwater for months?
 What causes the body of one of the slaughtered fishermen to suddenly get up off an autopsy table, especially when such never happens to any of the other victims?
 If the townspeople wrecked the Elizabeth Dane to get its gold to finance the building of their town, then how come the gold is still there smelted down as a crucifix at the end?
 Why does a doubloon that Adrienne Barbeau’s son find on the beach turn into a piece of driftwood and later start leaking seawater?